Career-Nexus/Career-Nexus-Backend/documentation/templates/output.md

 # Join Mentorship Session<a name='join_mentorship_session'></a>

-This API retrieves the room name of the mentorship session.
+This API retrieves the session id and the jwt token to authenticate Jitsi as a Service.
 N.B:The user must either be a learner(mentee) or the sessions mentor.
 Also, only paid sessions can be joined and also, the time set for the session must not be in the future.

 **Endpoint:**`/mentor/session/join/?session=13`